 Continuing on, they rode on through Milsons Point, did a left hand turn and rode up a few streets.
 This lead to Blues Point Reserve.
 The views over Blues Bay towards the Sydney Opera House, the Harbour Bridge and the CBD are just stunning.
 All the more stunning because of the lovely weather.
 Another perfect place for photos.

 They continued riding on through North Sydney and Crows Nest before joining River Road.
 It is a fun road to ride on.
 River Road leads to Burns Bay Road which, in turn, leads to another bridge but not one of the main three.
-So far, the Harley Davidson 3Bridges tour was already so much fun.
+So far, the Harley Davidson 3Bridges ride was already so much fun.

 Fig Tree Bridge, Tarban Creek Bridge, Gladesville Bridge